2.5 GenAI Prompting

 Prompting for Tables and Graphs

-One of the great benefits of using genAI in document preparation is the amount of time it can save you as you analyze and prepare various elements for your documents including tables and graphs.
+One of the great benefits of using genAI in document preparation is the amount of time it can save as you analyze and prepare various elements for your documents including tables and graphs.

 Creating tables: First, think through the data and table elements that you would like the application to include in the table, then create a specific prompt telling the genAI application exactly how you want that data to appear in your table.
 Here is an example using the following prompt: